stanleystrawbridge/stanleystrawbridge.github.io/public engagement.md

 permalink: /public%20engagement/
 ---

-Public engagement is a core part of our lab’s work.
+Public engagement is an important, and fun, part of our lab’s work.

 If you’d like to collaborate on an activity or you are curious about what is possible, please **[get in touch](mailto:s.strawbridge@sheffield.ac.uk)**.